jithendra2004/Multiplying-two-matrix/README.md

 ![output](./multiply.png)
 ## RESULT:

-The multiply of matrix is successfully completed
+The multiplying of matrix is successfully completed